Woody Dumart

 Woodrow Wilson Clarence Dumart (December 23, 1916 – October 19, 2001) was a Canadian professional ice hockey player, most notably for the Boston Bruins of the National Hockey League.
+He was a member of the famed "Kraut Line" with teammates Milt Schmidt and Bobby Bauer.
+The trio led the Bruins to two Stanley Cup championships and became the first line to finish first, second and third in NHL scoring, in 1939–40.
 He is an Honoured Member of the Hockey Hall of Fame.
 Dumart's uncle Ezra Dumart was also a professional ice hockey player.